genshindev/api/README.md

 An API that serves data for the game Genshin Impact by miHoYo.

-**A always up-to-date version will soon be hosted at https://api.genshin.dev once we have decided on a hosting provider.
-If you have suggestions for what hoster we should use, feel free to let us know in our Discord server!**
+**An always up-to-date version is hosted at https://api.genshin.dev!**

 ## Planned Features